robin-schneider/gymCICY/README.md

 4. **stacking** the agent picks a line bundle from a precompiled list of line bundles satisfying slope and index constraint replacing the one of t-5 ago.
 5. **s4p1** similar to stacking with the difference being that the last line bundle is fixed by the condition c1(V) = 0.
 This is the stacking environment used in the paper.

-## Future Updates
+## Updates and Upgrades

-1. Currently gymCICY does not check for stability as we were unable to find a library solving the quadratic inequalities reliably enough.
-We hope to fix this problem in the future and are open for suggestions regarding potential libraries.
-For the moment we recommend using mathematicas powerful noptimize to solve the inequalities.
+1. gymCICY can check for stability using the wolfram language.
+This can be activated by setting reward['wolfram'] = 1.
+Otherwise it uses a necessary check to check for stable sums.
-2. The pyCICY library can be fairly memory hungry, which sometimes results in configurations being skipped, as the reward can not be successfully computed.
-This happens particularly often for manifolds with increasing h11.
+2. Cohomology computations of the pyCICY library can fail due to a lack of available memory.
+This results in configurations being skipped, as the reward can not be successfully computed.
+It happens particularly often for manifolds with increasing h11.
+3. Rewards can be disable by setting them to -1.

 ## References and Literature